5th Annual NYCoRE Conference

 Reference: Anyon, J. (2005).
 Radical Possibilities: Public Policy, Urban Education, and a New Social Movement, pp. 49, 177.
 Routledge: New York, NY.

-New York Collective of Radical Educators (NYCoRE) is a group of public school educators committed to fighting for social justice in our school system and society at large, by organizing and mobilizing teachers, developing curriculum, and working with community, parent, and student organizations.
+New York Collective of Radical Educators (NYCoRE) is a group of current and former public school educators and their allies committed to fighting for social justice in our school system and society at large, by organizing and mobilizing teachers, developing curriculum, and working with community, parent, and student organizations.
 We are educators who believe that education is an integral part of social change and that we must work both inside and outside the classroom because the struggle for justice does not end when the school bell rings.
 NYCoRE members hold in common nine Points of Unity which can be found here: http://www.nycore.org/nycore-info/points-of-unity/

 Goals of the Conference

-- To share information and critical thinking around the conference theme, namely the ways in which communities can organize together to survive and thrive despite current dehumanizing educational policies
+- To share information and critical thinking around the conference theme, namely imagining possibilities for justice and liberation for education.

 - To provide rights-holders in the education system with information and new ideas that can strengthen our effectiveness as activists, both inside and outside of our classrooms (and other sites)